The CADE ATP System Competition

 Problems for the ICU Division

-Each entrant will submit 5 to 10 problems, in decreasing order of desired use in the division.
+Each entrant will submit 5 to 10 FOF problems that have a conjecture.
+The problems must be provided in decreasing order of desired use in the division, i.e., probably from hardest to easiest for other systems.
 The problems must all be different, as assessed by the competition organizers.
-Depending on the number of entrants, at least five problems will be taken from each entrant’s submission, in the order specified, and all systems will attempt all the selected problems.
-It is expected that each entrant will submit problems that their system can solve, but which they expect to be difficult for other systems.
+At least five problems will be taken from each entrant’s submission, in the order specified, and all systems will attempt all the selected problems.
+The problems will be given in the reverse of the decreasing order of desired use, so that the "easier" problems are used before "harder" ones.

 Time Limits